 There is a difference between being a vegetarian and a vegan.
 A vegan diet is more strict than a vegetarian’s diet in that it is a diet without dairy and eggs.

 In our life there maybe a point in time when we will begin to question the way in which we live and eat.

-Some of us may adopt the vegetarian / vegan diet out of ethical reasons i.e. to not eat meat to raise awareness of the cruelty of harming animals.
+Some of us may then adopt the vegetarian / vegan diet out of curiosity.

-Rather, it is to raise the awareness of how the vegetarian diet can affect our level of happiness at the level of the Deeper Mind.
+Rather, it is to raise the awareness of how a vegetarian diet can affect our level of happiness at the level of the Deeper Mind.